aws-samples/amazon-sagemaker-integration-with-snowflake/README.md

 These parameters are needed to create the stack.

-* s3BucketName: "Name of the S3 bucket to be created to store the training data and artifacts produced by the AutoML jobs"
+* s3BucketName: "Name of the S3 bucket to be created to store the training data and artifacts produced by the SageMaker AutoML jobs"
 * snowflakeSecretArn: "ARN of the AWS Secret containing the Snowflake login information"
 * kmsKeyArn (Optional): "ARN of the AWS Key Management Service key that Amazon SageMaker uses to encrypt job outputs.
 The KmsKeyId is applied to all outputs."
 * vpcSecurityGroupIds (Optional): "Comma delimited list of security group ids for VPC configuration"